First published in the November 2023 issue of Quarry Management

 J.A.
 Jackson, part of the Fox Group, have installed their third major project with wet processing experts CDE which will see them produce more than 10,000 tonnes of washed material a week.

 Due to their long-standing relationship, J.A.
-Jackson had confidence in CDE’s expertise to design a solution which would increase the amount of material they could process to meet current market demands.
+Jackson had confidence in CDE to design a solution which would increase the amount of material they could process to meet current market demands.

 Commenting on the relationship, David Scott, health, safety and operations manager at J.A.
 Jackson, said: ‘There are several reasons why we’re continuing our partnership with CDE.
-First, is that we’ve always been delivered a solution to suit business needs and received great support from the local team to ensure the smooth operation and development of our plant.
+First is that they’ve always delivered a solution to suit our business needs and we’ve received great support from the local team to ensure the smooth operation and development of our plant.

 ‘When we bought the plant in 2010, we were told to expect a 10-year life span.
-The plant has already outlasted that at 13 years, so we know CDE’s solution is designed to last.
+The plant has already outlasted that by three years, so we know CDE’s solution is designed to last.
 Some of the team commissioning our new plant had worked on the first one in 2010, and we were really reassured working with a team that we knew understood our site.’